Introduction

 token_scopes="https://www.googleapis.com/auth/cloud-platform"

-3. Then configure the Vault secrets engine with JSON key
+3. Configure the secrets engine with JSON key

 ❯ vault write gcp/config credentials=@key.json